Weekly Bible Notes

 Second Reading Ephesians 2:11 - 22

-Therefore, remember that formerly you who are Gentiles by birth and called "uncircumcised" by those who call themselves "the circumcision" (that done in the body by the hands of men)-- remember that at that time you were separate from Christ, excluded from citizenship in Israel and foreigners to the covenants of the promise, without hope and without God in the world.
-But now in Christ Jesus you who once were far away have been brought near through the blood of Christ.
-For he himself is our peace, who has made the two one and has destroyed the barrier, the dividing wall of hostility, by abolishing in his flesh the law with its commandments and regulations.
-His purpose was to create in himself one new man out of the two, thus making peace, and in this one body to reconcile both of them to God through the cross, by which he put to death their hostility.
-He came and preached peace to you who were far away and peace to those who were near.
-For through him we both have access to the Father by one Spirit.
-Consequently, you are no longer foreigners and aliens, but fellow citizens with God's people and members of God's household, built on the foundation of the apostles and prophets, with Christ Jesus himself as the chief cornerstone.
-In him the whole building is joined together and rises to become a holy temple in the Lord.
-And in him you too are being built together to become a dwelling in which God lives by his Spirit.
+Remember that at one time you Gentiles by birth, called ‘the uncircumcision’ by those who are called ‘the circumcision’ – a physical circumcision made in the flesh by human hands – remember that you were at that time without Christ, being aliens from the commonwealth of Israel, and strangers to the covenants of promise, having no hope and without God in the world.
+But now in Christ Jesus you who once were far off have been brought near by the blood of Christ.
+For he is our peace; in his flesh he has made both groups into one and has broken down the dividing wall, that is, the hostility between us.
+He has abolished the law with its commandments and ordinances, that he might create in himself one new humanity in place of the two, thus making peace, and might reconcile both groups to God in one body through the cross, thus putting to death that hostility through it.
+So he came and proclaimed peace to you who were far off and peace to those who were near; for through him both of us have access in one Spirit to the Father.
+So then you are no longer strangers and aliens, but you are citizens with the saints and also members of the household of God, built upon the foundation of the apostles and prophets, with Christ Jesus himself as the cornerstone.
+In him the whole structure is joined together and grows into a holy temple in the Lord; in whom you also are built together spiritually into a dwelling-place for God.
+NRSV

-Later, when Jesus and his disciples had crossed over the lake again, they landed at Gennesaret and anchored there.
-As soon as they got out of the boat, people recognised Jesus.
-They ran throughout that whole region and carried the sick on mats to wherever they heard he was.
-And wherever he went - into villages, towns or countryside - they placed the sick in the market-places.
-They begged him to let them touch even the edge of his cloak, and all who touched him were healed.
+When they had crossed over, they came to land at Gennesaret and moored the boat.
+When they got out of the boat, people at once recognized him, and rushed about that whole region and began to bring the sick on mats to wherever they heard he was.
+And wherever he went, into villages or cities or farms, they laid the sick in the market-places, and begged him that they might touch even the fringe of his cloak; and all who touched it were healed.
+NRSV

 Post Communion Sentence